easz/urban-tree/README.md

 ## Goals

  - [x] determine urban tree coverage in Munich City 🍺 from different years and visualize result in a map to assist finding missing trees
- - [ ] identify missing trees (or ideally new planted trees) automatically and reliably
+ - [x] identify missing trees (or ideally new planted trees) automatically
- - [ ] enhance tree detection performance (e.g. precision/recall)
+ - [ ] enhance tree detection performance with better images and transfer learning
  - [ ] gather tree (crown) information and serve as input for OpenStreetMap or further tree registration purpose
  - [ ] try with different locations (e.g. cities)